Othunderlight/Othunderlight/README.md

 - 👋 Hi, I’m @Othunderlight
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me : doctoromar253@gmail.com